CIRCL/carl-hauser/SOTA/SOTA.md

 ### Root-SIFT

+From \[2\]
-From \[2\] Better performances as SIFT, but no direct implementation found.
+Better performances as SIFT, but no implementation found.

 ### SURF – Speeded-Up Robust Features